 C++ Math sin

-The function is used to find the sine of an angle given in radian.
+The function is utilized to calculate the sine of an angle provided in radians.

 Syntax